Most of our hospital and community services require a written referral from your general practitioner (GP) before we can make an appointment for you.

 Your GP will then send a written referral letter to a specialist doctor at one of our hospitals.

 Depending on the urgency of your condition, you may be placed a wait list for your first “outpatient” appointment with a specialist doctor.
-After your appointment you may also be placed on an elective surgery wait list.

 You do not need a GP referral to access: